certtools/intelmq-tutorial/lesson-2.md

 The bot is the "ASN Lookup" expert.
 Parameters:
 * `database`: `/opt/intelmq/var/lib/bots/asn_lookup/ipasn.dat`

-## The IntelMQ manager

-Intro, screenshots, text description.
-What can it do for you, when is it better to use the cmd line?
-Etc.

 ### Task: configure a new feed from local files

-Fetch `*.csv` files from `/opt/dev_intelmq/intelmq/tests/bots/parsers/shadowserver/testdata/` and connect it with the Shadowserver parser and this with the deduplicator.
+Fetch `*.csv` files every 12 hours (43200 seconds) from `/opt/dev_intelmq/intelmq/tests/bots/parsers/shadowserver/testdata/` and connect it with the Shadowserver parser and this with the deduplicator.
 Save the configuration.
 Start the both newly added bots.